Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 ## Investigation 2: RRAS and NAT

-Our server now has access to two networks.
+Our server now has access to two networks:

 * **External Network**: Connection to the Internet
 * **vEthernet (HQ Network)**: Internal network only between *srv1* and the Hyper-V VMs we'll create in Investigation 3.
 This network *does not* have access to the Internet.